Serapion-GmbH/claire-organization-server-demo/README.md

 # Organization Server Demo

-This is a FastAPI-based REST API that serves as a demo organization server for the Claire Ecosystem.
+This FastAPI-based API serves as a demo organization server for the Claire Ecosystem.
-It handles session management and retrieval of available bot using Auth0 as authentication provider.
+It handles session management and retrieval of available bots using Auth0 as the authentication provider.

 ## Overview

-An organization server translates request of user potentially unknown to Claire of a specific organization to Claire API requests.
-This allows an organization to manage its own users via a custom authentication provider.
+An organization server translates the user request of a specific organization to the Claire API.
+This translation allows an organization to manage its users via a custom authentication provider.
 A user authenticates itself against the organization server, which then forwards the user request to the Claire API using its own API key.
-This means Claire does not need to know about the user, but only about the organization.
+This architecture means Claire does not need to know about the user, but only about the organization.

 ## API Endpoints